 The STEM Education Outreach was started in 2007 at UCCS with the help from a generous grant from the Air Force Office of Scientific Research.
 Here is a general overview of what we do:

-- We have funding from Lockheed Martin to support before/after school STEM clubs at local elementary and middle schools.
-Please visit this link to see what schools we are currently working with at this time.
+- STEMeo just received funding October 1, 2021 from Northrup Grumman to support before/after school STEM clubs at local elementary and middle schools.
 If you are interested in pursuing a STEM club at your school, please email Vicki Taylor at email@example.com

 - We also support K-12 STEM workshops for school groups on campus and in your school.
 If you are interested in bringing a group of students to campus please check out our brochure and reach out for more information.

-- Our team of graduate and undergraduate students all support faculty on staff by providing opportunities for them to share their field of study and/or research with K-12 students.
+- Our team of undergraduate students all support faculty on staff by providing opportunities for them to share their field of study and/or research with K-12 students.
 Some examples are:

 - We also support hands-on outreach in the Colorado Springs community by having booths at the UCCS Cool Science Carnival, What-If?
 Festival, STEM nights at local schools and many other events.